Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Discussion

 \section{Discussion}

 We considered the problem of estimating a multivariate isotonic regression function on the lattice from noisy observations that were also permuted along each coordinate, and established several results.
+In this section, we summarize these results, and discuss some related and open questions.

-First, we showed that unlike in the bivariate case, computationally efficient estimators are able to achieve the minimax lower bound for estimation of bounded tensors in this class.
+{\it Summary of results.} First, we showed that unlike in the bivariate case, computationally efficient estimators are able to achieve the minimax lower bound for estimation of bounded tensors in this class.
 Second, when the tensor is also structured, in that it is piecewise constant on a $d$-dimensional partition with a small number of blocks, we showed that the fundamental limits of adaptation are still nonparametric.
-Third, by appealing to the hypergraph planted clique conjecture, we also showed that the adaptivity index of polynomial time estimators is significantly poorer than that of their inefficient counterparts.
+Third, by appealing to the hypergraph planted clique conjecture, we also argued that the adaptivity index of polynomial time estimators is significantly poorer than that of their inefficient counterparts.
 The second and third phenomena are both significantly different from the case without unknown permutations.
 Fourth, we introduced a novel Mirsky partition estimator that was simultaneously optimal both in worst-case risk and adaptation, while being computable in sub-quadratic time.
 This procedure also enjoys better adaptation properties than existing estimators when $d = 2$ (see Appendix~\ref{app:adapt}), and its computational complexity adapts to structure in the underlying tensor.
 Our results for the Mirsky partition estimator are particularly surprising given that a large class of natural estimators does not exhibit fast adaptation in the multivariate case.
 Finally, we also established risk bounds and structural properties (see Appendix~\ref{app:iso}) for natural isotonic regression estimators without unknown permutations.

+{\it Dependence on signal strength.} Let us briefly comment on a particular facet of our results that was not emphasized in Section~\ref{sec:funlims}: The dependence of the derived rates on the signal-to-noise ratio of the problem.
+In particular, suppose that the true signal $\thetastar \in \infball(r)$ for some positive scalar $r$.
+Then how do our results in Propositions~\ref{prop:full-funlim} and~\ref{cor:lse} change?
+By carefully repeating the steps in the respective proofs, it can be shown that for all $d \geq 2$, the BLSE over the class of isotonic functions with unknown permutations achieves the worst-case risk bound